Army of Africa (France): Indo-China and Algerian Wars

 The Armée d’Afrique continued to provide a substantial portion of the French Army between 1945 and 1962.
 The Foreign Legion and volunteers from the Moroccan, Algerian and Tunisian tirailleur regiments served in the Indochina War between 1946 and 1954, along with nine tabors of the Moroccan Goumiers.
 Four regiments of Moroccan and Algerian spahis fought as infantry or halftrack armoured units.

 With Moroccan and Tunisian independence in 1956, the Muslim personnel of the tirailleur and spahi units recruited in both countries were incorporated into their new national armies.
-This reduced the Army of Africa to the all professional Foreign Legion; the colon (French settler) conscripts and reservists of the zouaves and chasseurs d'Afrique; and the career regulars and conscripts of the remaining Muslim units recruited in Algeria.
+This reduced the Army of Africa to the all professional Foreign Legion; the colon (French settler) conscripts and reservists of the zouaves and Chasseurs d'Afrique; and the career regulars and conscripts of the remaining Muslim units recruited in Algeria.
 In contrast to the war in Indo-China, the Algerian War of 1954–62 was fought largely by conscripts and reservists from France itself.

 Post-Algerian War

 With the exception of a reduced Foreign Legion and one regiment of Spahis, all regiments of the Armée d’Afrique were disbanded or lost their former identity between 1960 and 1965.
 A small unit of the Infanterie Légère d'Afrique was maintained in French Somaliland until that Territory became independent in 1977.
-However, one regiment each of Chasseurs d'Afrique, Tirailleurs and artillery (68e Régiment d'Artillerie d'Afrique) have been re-established to maintain the traditions of their respective branches.
-In addition some units of engineers (31e régiment du génie), signals (41e régiment de transmissions) and transport (511e régiment du train) have been accorded ties of tradition with the old Armée d’Afrique.
+However, one regiment each of Chasseurs d'Afrique, Tirailleurs and artillery (68^{e} Régiment d'Artillerie d'Afrique) have been re-established to maintain the traditions of their respective branches.
+In addition some units of engineers (31^{e} régiment du génie), signals (41^{e} régiment de transmissions) and transport (511^{e} régiment du train) have been accorded ties of tradition with the old Armée d’Afrique.
 These appear however to be arbitrary linkages which do not reflect any real regimental continuity.